 In the early years of America, there was a need to settle the American West and ensure that land was put to good use.

-The Homesteading Act of 1862 allowed any American (including freed slaves) to claim up to 160 acres of land as their own, for free, to farm and work as their own.
+The Homesteading Act of 1862 was passed by the federal government and it allowed any American (including freed slaves) to claim up to 160 acres of land as their own, for free, to farm and work as their own homestead.

-This land was a “homestead” and nearly 18 millon Americans claimed a homestead under this act before it was discontinued in 1976.
+This land was a “homestead” and nearly 18 millon Americans claimed a homestead under this act, as a matter of Federal land policy, before it was discontinued in 1976.

 What Is Homesteading Now?